JolivAB/MobilOmsorg_ClientAPIExample/README.md

 # MobilOmsorg_ClientAPIExample
-Example projects for connecting to Mobil Omsorg API.
+Example projects for connecting to Epsilon API.

 # Background and Scope

-This document concerns authentication of an external system to Mobil Omsorg's API, using API keys.
+This document concerns authentication of an external system to Epsilon's API, using API keys.

-The external system is here called "Acme", and Mobil Omsorg is called "MO".
+The external system is here called "Acme", and Epsilon is called "Epsilon".

 # Key Concepts

 ## API Keys

-Authentication relies on two pieces of data that is shared between MO and Acme,
+Authentication relies on two pieces of data that is shared between Epsilon and Acme,

 1. an API key that _identifies_ Acme, and
 2. an API secret that _authenticates_ Acme.

-These strings must be stored in a responsible way, and if there is any risk of them getting into the wrong hands, Acme must notify Joliv, who will then generate a new set of strings.
+These strings must be stored in a responsible way, and if there is any risk of them getting into the wrong hands, Acme must notify Alfa eCare, who will then generate a new set of strings.

-Joliv generates and sends these strings to Acme, along with the URL for the testing and production environments.
+Alfa eCare generates and sends these strings to Acme, along with the URL for the testing and production environments.

 ## REST

-MO's API is RESTful and stateless, so each request must be authenticated.
+Epsilon's API is RESTful and stateless, so each request must be authenticated.

 ## JSON

-MO accepts data in the request body as JSON, with the content-type "application/json".
+Epsilon accepts data in the request body as JSON, with the content-type "application/json".

-MO returns data as JSON.
+Epsilon returns data as JSON.

 ## Company Code

-In MO, each customer database is identified by a "company code".
+In Epsilon, each customer database is identified by a "company code".
 A company code usually identifies a customer organisation or site office.

 The company code is a required parameter for practically all API requests.

 # Authenticating an API Request

-Each request to MO must contain an Authorization header with the "ApiKey" type, and possibly a Content-MD5 header, like so,
+Each request to Epsilon must contain an Authorization header with the "ApiKey" type, and possibly a Content-MD5 header, like so,

 ```http
 GET /api/something